SymbioticEDA/riscv-formal/README.md

 ### `output [NRET * XLEN - 1 : 0] rvfi_post_pc`

 This is the value of the program counter after execution of this instruction.
-For a non-banching 32-bit instruction this is `rvfi_pre_pc + 4`.
+For a non-branching 32-bit instruction this is `rvfi_pre_pc + 4`.

 ### `output [NRET * XLEN - 1 : 0] rvfi_post_rd`